-What will school look like this fall?
-The coronavirus pandemic has turned the education landscape on its head and put the spotlight on alternative ways to educate students – including online learning programs.
-As schools prepare to safely resume in-person learning while the pandemic is still a significant concern, many parents are considering an online learning option for their child.
+As the impacts of the COVID-19 pandemic remain a factor, the education landscape has continued to evolve and grow.
+It has changed the way we look at educational options and how to best meet the needs of all students.
+While most schools have resumed in-person learning, many parents are still considering online learning options for their child.
 When exploring an online program, there are many questions and considerations as you decide what method of education works best for your family.
 For example, you may be wondering…

 What is online learning?